Mario Batali: The Chef Who Brought Rustic Italian to the American Table (Then Lost It All)

 Did he go to culinary school?

-Did he write cookbooks?
+Does he write cookbooks?

-Can I cook his food at home?
+Can I cook like him at home?

 Share this article